-Have you thought about Campus Carry options ?
-Unfortunately in our day and age shootings at public venues like shopping malls, markets and schools are becoming all too common.
+Have you thought about Campus Carry options?
+Unfortunately, in our day and age shootings at public venues like shopping malls, markets and schools are becoming all too common.
 In this time of steady unrest and the possibility of violence some colleges and school districts are allowing their staff to take steps to legally arm themselves while on campus.
-This rise in conceal carry weapons permit holders in particular has actually brought up a very important topic of conversation.
+This rise in concealed carry weapons permit holders, in particular, has actually brought up a very important topic of conversation.
 What is the best way to CCW and blend in at a school or college campus and not stand out like a sore thumb?
 That was the inspiration for this article that we have aptly named The Arms Guides recommendation for the “Perfect Campus Carry Set Up”

 Component One: Vertx Gamut or Gamut Plus Backpack